LinhGo Labs

 }

-• โœ… Multiple teams working on different parts
+• Multiple teams - Different teams working on different parts?
+Layers help prevent chaos

 A Product Management System demonstrating: